Men's Lacrosse

 - alec_tocco@brown.edu

-Tocco enters his fifth season on the staff for the Brown men’s lacrosse program in 2026.
+Tocco enters his sixth season on the staff for the Brown men’s lacrosse program in 2027.

 The Bears captured the program's eighth Ocean State Cup in 2024 after taking rivalry wins over Providence College, the first under Torpey, and Bryant.
 Brown also took a thrilling 8-7 road win over 16th-ranked UMass to close out non-conference play.